samdalvai/AzureDevOps/README.md

 * First of all you need to install the [Terraform client](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/azure-get-started) on your machine.
 * For the next step you need to have completed the first 3 steps of the instructions described in the previous paragraph: [Deployment with az cli](#deployment-on-microsoft-azure-with-az-cli)
 * You can set the name of the resource group, the location, the app service plan and the app service in the `variables.tf` file.
-* From the `root/` folder of the project run `terraform initi` to initialize the provider plugins.
+* From the `root/` folder of the project run `terraform init` to initialize the provider plugins.
 * Run `terraform validate` to validate the `main.tf` file.
 * Run `terraform apply` to build the infrastructure, type `yes` when requested to do so.
 * After some minutes the infrastructure on Azure will be online and you will be able to access the application as decribed in the last steps of the previous paragraph:  [Deployment with az cli](#deployment-on-microsoft-azure-with-az-cli)